Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 64. What are the side effects of albuterol?

-Tremor, cardiac effects, tolerance to bronchodilator effect, loss of Broncho protection, CNS effects, fall in PaO2, metabolic disturbances, propellant toxicity, and sensitivity to additives
+Side effects include tremors, cardiac effects, tolerance to bronchodilator effects, loss of broncho-protection, CNS stimulation, reduced PaO2, metabolic disturbances, propellant toxicity, and sensitivity to additives.

-65. What are the two types of ultrashort-acting drugs involved with adrenergic bronchodilators?
+65. What are the two types of ultra-short-acting drugs used as adrenergic bronchodilators?

 Epinephrine and racemic epinephrine.